Juliette Danielle: Return to acting

 In 2012, Danielle returned to acting and appeared in Dead Kansas, Ghost Shark 2: Urban Jaws and Till Morning.

 Personal life

 Danielle spent most of her early life in Sugar Land, Texas, a suburb of Houston.
 She moved with her mother and sister to Los Angeles in the early 2000s and decided to pursue an acting career.
-In 2017, the actress moved to San Antonio to be closer to her family.
+In a Reddit AMA in 2012, she stated that she had been employed as a "marketing manager for a real estate development firm" for over ten years.

+On July 7, 2017, Danielle married Joe Clark.

 Portrayal in The Disaster Artist

 The 2017 film The Disaster Artist, starring James Franco, dramatizes the events around the making of The Room.
 Danielle is portrayed by Ari Graynor, though Britney Spears was briefly considered for the role.